Battle of Vergt: Aftermath

 Contemporaries and later commentators criticised Duras for failing to spot Montluc until he arrived outside Vergt and for jeopardising the entire army to save his guns.
 While helped by these mistakes, Montluc's boldness and aggression were key to victory and he received great credit from Montpensier.
-Royalist losses were minimal, Huguenot casualties between 1,800 to 2,000 dead, many of whom were camp followers allegedly killed by Spanish troops in the pursuit.
+Royalist losses were minimal, Huguenot casualties between 1,800 and 2,000 dead, many of whom were camp followers allegedly killed by Spanish troops in the pursuit.
 Another 500 to 1,000 stragglers or suspected Huguenot sympathisers were summarily executed by Monluc, who later reported "You can see the route I took because the victims are found on the trees and along the roadside".

-Duras escaped with most of the cavalry and reached Montmorillon with between 800 to 900 men, where he linked up with Rochefoucauld.
+Duras escaped with most of the cavalry and reached Montmorillon with between 800 and 900 men, where he linked up with Rochefoucauld.
 Despite further losses from desertion, they reached Orléans on 4 November with around 2,000 men, although many were poorly trained and equipped.
 However, the troops lost at Vergt left Condé and Coligny short of infantry and contributed to their defeat at Dreux in December.
 Duras died at the Siege of Orleans in early 1563.

 Despite their victory, the Royalist hold on Guyenne remained precarious and Montluc spent the next few months negotiating with his superiors for more resources.
 Lacking heavy weapons or military cohesion, the defeated Huguenot army broke into small bands that began raiding Catholic towns throughout the Dordogne in an increasingly vicious guerrilla war.
 Led by Armand de Clermont, Baron de Piles, they retook Sainte-Foy-la-Grande in December 1562, Mussidan in January 1563 and Bergerac in March, by which time they also controlled most of the countryside around Bordeaux.
 This was the situation when the two sides made peace in the Edict of Amboise, signed on 19 March.